DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+### 0.1826

+-   Now apartment market shows how much pets slot each type of apartment has
+-   Fix display issue related to the latest iOS system update

 ### 0.1825

 -   Gang leaderboard is graphic is overhauled, now it shows the gang's image motto and member count.